-Feedback from the Derivatives Workstream of the MPG have indicated a strong preference to use the ISDA fallback protocol to ensure maximum participation in the transition without having to bilaterally renegotiate derivative and other "covered" contracts.
+The MPG prefers the use of the ISDA fallback protocol to ensure maximum participation in the Jibar transition and eliminate the need for market participants to bilaterally renegotiate derivative and other "covered" contracts.

 5. Quantitative analysis

 5.1 Quantitative approach